Published: April 18, 2024 | Last Updated: November 20, 2025

 Origins of Auteur Theory

-Originating in French film criticism in the late 1940s, particularly among the writers at the influential magazine Cahiers du Cinéma, auteur theory was first introduced by François Truffaut, Jean-Luc Godard, and other critics who later became central filmmakers in the French New Wave cinema movement.
+Auteur theory began in French film criticism in the late 1940s, especially among writers for the magazine Cahiers du Cinéma.
+It was first introduced by critics like François Truffaut and Jean-Luc Godard, who later became key filmmakers in the French New Wave movement.

 Gary Stevens, CC BY 2.0 https://creativecommons.org/licenses/by/2.0, via Wikimedia Commons